Augustinergasse: Augustinertor and Augustinerbollwerk

 Augustinertor and Augustinerbollwerk were named after the Augustinian priory, and were also part of the 16th-century fortifications.
 They were situated close to the present Augustinerkirche.
 In 1575 the prior gate "Kecinstürlin", a small gate, was replaced, and the construction lasted to 1578.
 There are no further details documented, but the bulwark was probably a circular, heavy, unadorned building at the Fröschengraben moat.
-Usually, enthroned above the gate were the coat of arms of Zürich, made of stone.
+Usually, enthroned above the gate were the coat of arms of Zurich, made of stone.
 It is assumed that the bulwark may have not been entered with carts, as the previous Ketzinstürli; thus, the gate of the bulwark was established only for passenger services.
 The gate also was known as Augustinertörlein, meaning the small Augustinian gate.
 On the later map series of Bullinger and on the drawings by the illustrator Franz Hegi, the bastion had a red tile roof.
 The bulwark was demolished between 1811 and 1813.